triestpa/You-Should-Learn-Regex/README.md

 The output of this script should be `[ true, false, false, false, false, false ]`.

+> Note - In a real-world application, validating an email address using a regular expression is not enough for many situations, such as when a user signs up.
+Once you have confirmed that the input text is an email address, you should always follow through with the standard practice of sending a confirmation/activation email.

 #### 4.1 - Full Email Regex

 This is a very simple example which ignores lots of email-validity edge cases.
 I really don't recommend using the above expression in your applications; it would be best to instead use a reputable email-validation library or to track down a more complete email validation regex.

-For instance, here's a more advanced expression from [emailregex.com](http://emailregex.com/) which matches 99% of RFC 5322 compliant email addresses.
+For instance, here's a more advanced expression from (the aptly named) [emailregex.com](http://emailregex.com/) which matches 99% of [RFC 5322](https://www.ietf.org/rfc/rfc5322.txt) compliant email addresses.

 ```
 (?:[a-z0-9!#$%&'*+/=?^_`{|}~-]+(?:\.[a-z0-9!#$%&'*+/=?^_`{|}~-]+)*|"(?:[\x01-\x08\x0b\x0c\x0e-\x1f\x21\x23-\x5b\x5d-\x7f]|\\[\x01-\x09\x0b\x0c\x0e-\x7f])*")@(?:(?:[a-z0-9](?:[a-z0-9-]*[a-z0-9])?\.)+[a-z0-9](?:[a-z0-9-]*[a-z0-9])?|\[(?:(?:25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)\.){3}(?:25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?|[a-z0-9-]*[a-z0-9]:(?:[\x01-\x08\x0b\x0c\x0e-\x1f\x21-\x5a\x53-\x7f]|\\[\x01-\x09\x0b\x0c\x0e-\x7f])+)\])